mike-matera/cloud-linux/cis-90/labs/input_and_output.md

-# Lab 7: Input and Output
+# Input and Output

 The goal of this lab is to gain proficiency in using I/O redirection to perform tasks on the system.
 You will combine commands you have learned in this course using shell redirection, pipes and tees to perform a variety of tasks on the system.

-## Before you Begin
+> <strong>Before you Begin</strong>
+>

-- Be sure to make the changes to your home directory asked for in Lab 5.
+> Be sure to make the changes to your home directory asked for in the [file permissions project](file_permissions.md).
 This lab assumes the new names and directory structures.

 ## Procedure

-Log on to opus3 so that you have a command line shell at your service.
+Log on to opus so that you have a command line shell at your service.
 Be sure you are in your home directory to start this lab.
 We are going to experiment with how commands get their input and what they do with their output.
 Then we will perform a series of tasks by combining commands together and saving the output to a file.

 ## The find command